 The sent ones blog

-Principles and stories written by Sent Ones, for Sent Ones.
+Principles and stories written by Sent Ones, for The Body of Christ

 Group Dynamics for the Kingdom